OpenHistoricalDataMap/MapnikTileServer/docs/deployment.rst

     $ iptables -A INPUT -p tcp --dport 80 -j ACCEPT
     $ iptables -A OUTPUT -p tcp --dport 80 -j ACCEPT

-Dependend Services
+Dependent Services
 ------------------

 Postgres 12 with Postgis 3
 ..........................

-To use the performence boost of the new Postgres Version, add the `postgres repo <https://www.postgresql.org/download/linux/debian/>`_ from postgresql.org to your system.::
+To use the performance boost of the new Postgres Version, add the `postgres repo <https://www.postgresql.org/download/linux/debian/>`_ from postgresql.org to your system.::